MasterTaffer/osdev-dmv2/README.md

 The video must be [DMV2 encoded](https://github.com/MasterTaffer/dmv2) and compressed with LZMA using the lzmautil: compile it with the LZMA SDK.

 The audio must simply be in raw containerless opus format, 24000hz single channel.
 If you compile the Opus SDK test utility (opus_demo) it can be used.
+The output must also be processed with the lzmautil with the -n flag:

+    lzmautil -n output.op packed_output

 ## Other stuff